DieselTech/Comic-Management-Scripts/README.md

 # Comic-Mangement-Scripts
-Various small scripts made to make managing a large comic library easier.

-Has a little bit of everything.

-Small break down of the scripts -
+Break down of the scripts -

 create_fake_comic_library.py - This will create folders and cbz files with some random names to simulate a comic book library.
 Inserts a single image (that you define) so that it's a valid cbz file.